Wolox/tech-guides/frontend/react/style-guide.md

   ))}
   ```

-  - Always define initial value for all undefined props.
+  - Always define an initial value for all undefined props.

   ```tsx
   // bad